What is flooding?

 Flooding in urban areas is modelled for a 2% Annual Exceedance Probability (AEP) rainfall event.
 A 2% AEP event is something that has a 2% chance of occurring in any year.
 This means it is expected to occur on average once every 50 years, however it could actually happen at any time.
 We have not mapped less extreme rainfall events, but this does not mean flooding during such events will not occur.

-For Waihi Beach, Athenree, Bowentown and Te Puke, which have undergone recent reviews, the modelling takes into account the effects of climate change such as sea level rise and the increasing intensity of rainfall.
-It shows us what a 2% AEP event will look like if it happened in 100 years' time including the effects of climate change.
+For Waihi Beach, Athenree, Bowentown, the new maps show us what a 2% AEP event will look like if it happened in 100 years' time including the effects of climate change.

 - How hard is it raining?

 - What is the contour of the ground?

 - Where will rainwater soak into the ground (e.g. grass)?